Looking for a homemade sanitizing spray? You can make your own DIY disinfectant spray with simple ingredients you already have in your home!

 DIY hydrogen peroxide disinfectant spray

 Pour just as much undiluted 3% hydrogen peroxide into a spray bottle as you need to cover the surface you want to clean.
-As it has no odor, you can add a few drops of your favorite essential oil to make it more fragrant if you like.
+As it has no odor, you can add a few drops of your favorite essential oil to make your DIY disinfecting spray more fragrant if you like.

-Clean the surface with soap and water first.
-Then spray the surface generously with the hydrogen peroxide disinfectant spray.
+Clean the surface with soap and water first and wipe to dry.
+Then spray the countertops generously with the hydrogen peroxide disinfectant spray.
 Let it sit for 5 minutes and either wipe up the excess or you can let it air dry.

-Note that you can’t store excess hydrogen peroxide in a spray bottle as it breaks down over time when exposed to sunlight, making it no more effective than water.
+Note that you can’t store excess hydrogen peroxide in a spray bottle as it is sensitive to light and breaks down over 24 hours, making it no more effective than water.
 It’s better to keep it stored in the brown bottle you purchased it in.

 RELATED POST: 53 Hydrogen peroxide hacks you need to know

 Household chlorine bleach is a strong and effective disinfectant as it kills bacteria, fungi and viruses.
+This is the sanitizing method recommended by the CDC to effectively prevent the spread of illnesses and diseases.
 You can make a chlorine bleach sanitizing solution by mixing 1 tablespoon of unscented bleach with two cups of water and pouring it into a spray bottle.

 First, clean surfaces with soap or detergent before disinfecting with your bleach disinfectant spray.
-Then spray the solution generously on the surface, let sit for at least a minute, then rinse with clean water.
+Then spray the bleach solution generously on the surface, let sit for at least a minute or two, then rinse with clean water.

 If you don’t like the smell of bleach, do not add any fragrance as it may react with the bleach.
 Air out the area by opening some windows for a few minutes.

-Do not use bleach disinfecting solutions on porous surfaces such as unsealed natural stone or wood.
+Do not use bleach disinfecting solutions on porous surfaces such as unsealed natural stone like granite or wood or you may damage the finish over time.

 RELATED POST: 42 Dawn Dish Soap Uses You Never Thought Of